vmware-archive/old-weblogic-buildpack/README.md

 ## Requirements
 * WebLogic Server and JDK Binaries
-   * The WebLogic Server release bits and jdk binaries should be accessible for download from a server (can be internal or public facing) for the buildpack to create the necessary configurations along with the app bits.
+   * The WebLogic Server release bits and jdk binaries should be accessible for download from a user-defined server (can be internal or public facing) for the buildpack to create the necessary configurations along with the application bits.
      Download the [Linux 64 bit JRE][] version and [WebLogic Server][] generic version.

      For testing in a [bosh-lite][] environment, create a loopback alias on the machine so the download server hosting the binaries is accessible from the droplet container during staging.